 - If the director provided a personal guarantee with respect to credit provided by suppliers;

 - If the director receives a Director Penalty Notice from the Australian Taxation Office with respect to PAYG or Superannuation not lodged or paid.

-Most directors whose companies are subject to external administrations, will escape being banned The Fair Entitlements Guarantee (FEG) scheme is operated by the Federal Government in Australia.
+The Fair Entitlements Guarantee (FEG) scheme is operated by the Federal Government in Australia.
 The scheme provides for certain employee entitlements to be paid if the company is placed into liquidation.
 FEG is not catered for in Voluntary Administration (VA) unless the company is placed into liquidation after the VA period is ended.
 Employee entitlements covered by FEG include:

 - Unpaid wages with a ceiling or limit up to 13 weeks;

 - Unpaid annual leave and long service leave;

 - Redundancy pay if the company has more than 15 employees.